跳轉至主目錄

 Monitoring progress is critical in long term projects because it is impossible to remember what things were like at the start and how much ‘progress’ is being made despite the ups and downs of the seasons.

 A sequence of photos taken over a period of time can provide a rich source of information to monitor short- and longer-term change resulting from management decisions, climatic conditions/impacts and natural events.
-Use Tool 5.9 to establish and maintain photopoints.
+Use tool 5.9 to establish and maintain photopoints.

 Tool 5.9 and Quickchecks (see signposts) can help you set up photo sites to record change over time.
-The “before and after” photos in Tool 5.10 show how well photos can visually record progress towards your vision over the years.
+The “before and after” photos in tool 5.10 show how well photos can visually record progress towards your vision over the years.

 Label (date, location) and file your photos so you can find them when you need to: